-In this post, we’re going to explore what inner child wounds are, some signs that you may have these wounds and the best ways to heal from past trauma.
+In this post, we explore inner child wounds, some signs that you may have these wounds, and the best ways to heal from past trauma.

 What are Inner Child Wounds?